-With Apple Pay, users can use supported iOS devices and Apple Watch to pay in an easy, secure, and private way in stores, apps, and on the web in Safari.
+With Apple Pay, users can use supported iOS devices, Apple Watch, and Mac to pay in an easy, secure, and private way in stores, apps, and on the web in Safari.
+Users can also add Apple Pay-enabled transit cards to Wallet.
 It's simple for users, and it's built with integrated security in both hardware and software.